Dana-Farber-AIOS/pathml/docs/source/index.rst

 ``PathML`` is a toolbox to facilitate machine learning workflows for high-resolution whole-slide pathology images.
-This includes modular pipelines for preprocessing, PyTorch DataLoaders for training and benchmarking machine learning model performance on standardized datasets, and support for sharing preprocessing pipelines, pretrained models, and more.
+This includes modular pipelines for preprocessing, PyTorch DataLoaders for training and benchmarking machine learning model performance on standardized datasets, support for sharing preprocessing pipelines, pretrained models, and more.

 Development is a collaboration between the AI Operations and Data Science Group in the Department of Informatics